jwikiera/push_swap/README.md

 The bonus for this assignment is creating a second program (`checker`) that checks if a given set of instructions sorts a given set of numbers correctly.

+For more details on the assignment, check `subject.pdf`.

-I have also written a more advanced tool for testing, in Python (`tester.py`) which, besides having the same abilities as `checker` does, can also generate arbitrary amounts of tests.
+I have also written a more advanced tool for testing and debugging, in Python (`tester.py`) which, besides having the same abilities as `checker` does, can also generate arbitrary amounts of tests.
 Its `argparse` interface includes all necessary details.

 Example usage of the Python checker: `./tester.py --testamount 100 --numamount 5 --minnum 1 --maxnum 10 --errorabort`:
 performs 100 tests with random sets of 5 numbers, the numbers ranging from 1 to 10 and aborts if an error occurs, displaying the erroring set.

+---

 Here are the instructions used for sorting: